These 4 pillars of longevity support the fountain of youth

 So what simple things can you do to add not just years to life, but life to years?

-Here Are a Few Suggestions for Finding Your Own Fountain of Youth
+A Few Suggestions for Finding Your Own Fountain of Youth

 - Make every movement you make more challenging.
 Park your car farther away from the store entry.
 Climb stairs instead of taking the elevator.
 Whenever you’re walking or biking, take the slightly longer route between here and there.